-Today I made a delicious homemade summer lemonade with sweet clover flowers.
-Yellow sweet clover (Melilotus officinalis) – which is also called yellow melilot, king’s clover, common melilot, honey clover and ribbed melilot – is a tall herb which grows on wastelands, blooms in July and has a sweet coumarin flavor.
+Today I made delicious homemade summer lemonade with sweet clover flowers.
+Yellow sweet clover (Melilotus officinalis) – which is also called yellow melilot, king’s clover, common melilot, honey clover and ribbed melilot – is a tall herb which grows on wastelands, blooms in June and July and has a sweet coumarin flavor.

 - handful yellow sweet clover (Melilotus officinalis)

 - 1 l water (I used tap water as it’s safe to drink where I live)

 Stir the sugar into the water.
 Add sweet clover flowers and infuse the lemonade overnight in the fridge.

 Sweet clover lemonade has a wonderful sweet coumarin flavor.
 It tastes even better than woodruff lemonade – and I love woodruff! 😉 I’ll definitely make the lemonade again! 😀

 How To Find Yellow Sweet Clover

 Sweet clover is about 4 – 6 feet/ 1.2 – 1.8 m high.
 It usually grows on wastelands, roadsides, railroad embankments, landfills and quarries.
 It begins to bloom in June or July.
 The flowers smell sweet and the leaves look like longer clover leaves.